IsaakBerg/grasshopper-primer/en/1-foundations/1-2/2_grasshopper-component-parts.md

 1. Click the + sign to add an Input.
 2. Click the - sign to remove an Input.

-The panel component also has a zoomable user interface.
+The panel component also has a zoom-able user interface.
 A Panel is like a Post-It™ sticker.
 It allows you to add little remarks or explanations to a Document.
 You can change the text through the menu or by double-clicking the panel surface.
 Panels can also receive and display data from elsewhere.
 If you plug an output into a Panel, you can see the contents of that parameter in real-time.
-All data in Grasshopper can be viewed in this way.
+This method works for viewing all data in Grasshopper.
 When you zoom in on a panel, a menu appears allowing you to change the background, font, and other attributes.
 These options are also available when you right-click the panel

 ![IMAGE](images/1-2-2/1-2-2_012-zoomable-panel.png)
 >1.
 Drag grips to adjust panel margins.
 2. Increase or reduce the font size of the panel content.
 3. Change the alignment of panel content.
-4. Select a font for ponel conent.
+4. Select a font for panel conent.
 5. Select a color for the panel background.
-You can set a new default color for your panels by right clicking the panel and selecting "Set Defaut Color".
+You can set a new default color for your panels by right clicking the panel and selecting "Set Default Color".